Regulation of Timber Harvest and Vegetation Management Projects in the Lahontan Region

 2. Waterbody Buffer Zones

-5. Category 4 and 6 Daily Winter Period Monitoring Program (eForm)
+5. Category 4 and 6 Daily Winter Period Monitoring Program (No longer in use)

-14. Waste Discharge Prohibition and Exemption Information for the Little Truckee, Truckee River and Lake Tahoe Hydrologic Units
+14. Waste Discharge Prohibition Information for Activities in 100-Year Floodplains of the Truckee River or Little Trucker River Hydrologic Units, or Stream Environment Zones and 100-Year Floodplains of the Lake Tahoe Hydrologic Unit

 15. USFS Monitoring and Reporting Program (No longer in use)